ifandelse/writing/smashingmag/lux_take2.md

 -------
 ## 3.)
 Everything is an Action
-Since this behavior of "providing action creator APIs" was abstracted into a mixin, it made it possible for both React components as well as "non-lux/react" instances to use the mixin.
+Since this behavior of "providing Action Creator APIs" was abstracted into a mixin, it made it possible for both React components as well as "non-lux/react" instances to use the mixin.
 My team has been taking advantage of this when it comes to things like remote data APIs (we're using a hypermedia client called [halon]()).
-Our client-side wrapper for halon uses lux's `actionCreator` and `actionListener` mixins so that it can not only publish actions, but also handle them.
+Our client-side wrapper for halon uses lux's `actionCreator` and `actionListener` mixins so that it can not only publish Actions, but also handle them.

 We approach it this way because we believe *every input* - whether it be user input or queued async execution (via AJAX, postMessage, WebSockets, etc.) - *should be fed into the client as an Action*.
 If you've kept up with any of the React discussions over time, you might be thinking "Jim, Facebook is OK with calling dispatch directly on an XHR response, rather than use another Action Creator".
 Absolutely - and that makes perfect sense when your implementation gives your "util" modules (like remote data APIs) a handle to the Dispatcher.
 With lux, we opted for the gateway to the Dispatcher to be via message contract, and removed the need for the Dispatcher to be a dependency of any module.